-Table of Contents:
+Table of contents

-- What are the best fonts for a resume?
+How to choose the best fonts for a resume?

 Choose the right font size for your resume

-What are the best fonts for a resume?
+What are the 10 best fonts for a resume?

 This sans-serif font will give your resume a modern yet professional look.
 It is one of the newer fonts with a contemporary design.
 The tight spacing of the letters will allow you to fit more text on one page of your resume.

 Arial is a sans-serif font that is legible and simplistic.
 It is a safe choice as a font for a resume, and it remains a classic among many job seekers.
-It is often considered the simpler version of the popular Times New Roman.
+It is often considered the simpler version of the famous Times New Roman.

 Verdana was designed in 1996.
 The goal was to create a simple, elegant font.
-This allows Verdana to remain readable on both large and small screens of any resolution.
-It has a very classic yet original look and can help your resume stand out.
+This allows Verdana to remain readable on large and small screens of any resolution.
+It has a classic yet original look and can help your resume stand out.

 Like Arial, Helvetica offers clean lines and outstanding legibility.
 This font is so popular that some of the world’s biggest brands, such as BMW or Microsoft, have used it in their logos.
 Its professional appearance makes Helvetica a safe bet for your resume font.